Gutek8134/AID-dice-rolling/README.md

 WARNING: do not change the values you get from `!getState()` unless you know what you're doing!<br>
 Guide to creating custom states is below.

-Note: all commands are case-insensitive and matched by regular expressions along with their values.
-This means an improperly written command will not be executed but rather sent to AI.
+Note: all commands are case-insensitive.<br>
+Thanks to refactor the newest version will throw errors and cut commands from what the AI sees even when something goes wrong.

 ---